 “Houston has always been relatively steady.
 And Houston has always maintained a decent appreciation rate, without having to worry about a bubble.
 For people that prefer stability over a lot of highs and lows, I think Houston’s definitely the place to buy.”

 The Good News For Renters

-The good news for all types of Houston residents is that the cooling housing market means more affordable housing — whether you’re renting or buying.
+The good news for all types of Houston residents is that the cooling housing market means more affordable housing.
+Whether you’re renting or buying.
 Of the 11 metros studied in the Furman Center report, only in Dallas and Houston could the median renter afford the median recently available rental.
-What’s more is that Houston had the lowest median gross rent of all 11 metros, making it the second most affordable rental market for typical renters.
+What’s more is that Houston had the lowest median gross rent of all 11 metros.
+Moreover, this makes it the second most affordable rental market for typical renters.

 Most of the growth in Houston metro area renters stemmed from renters in single-family homes.
-In 2014, 34 percent of renter households lived in single-family homes, according to the Furman Center report — 6 percent increase from 2006.
+In 2014, 34 percent of renter households lived in single-family homes.
+This is according to the Furman Center report — 6 percent increase from 2006.

 More good news for renters: Single-family houses for rent in Houston aren’t the only type of housing available.
-Though the city’s vacancy rate dropped from 13 percent in 2006 to 9 percent in 2014, the average renter household size also grew by 7 percent — meaning more housemates under one roof.
+The city’s vacancy rate dropped from 13 percent in 2006 to 9 percent in 2014.
+Despite this, the average renter household size also grew by 7 percent-meaning more housemates under one roof.
 But if single-family homes aren’t your thing, you’ll still have plenty to choose from.